rtomasc/GettingCleaningCourseProject/CodeBook.md

 #Code Book for the Course Project file (Tidy.txt)

+Raw data, design and objectives can be found in README.md in this same repo.

+GettingCleaningCourseProject/README.md

 For each subject (1-30) and each activity (6 activities), there are 86 mean values.
 These are the mean values for each mean and standard deviation among the 561 features of a more extense dataset.
 There are Time domain variables, Frequency domain variables, and angle between two vectors.